The Challenge: Our desks are cluttered, and so are our minds.

 5. Come to your Senses Once and For All

-The second our noses picks up something stinky, our first instinct is to sniff out the source.
-10 minutes later, we’ve completely torn our work space apart and in the futile search created a mess that will take 10 more minutes to clean up.
+The second our noses pick up something stinky, our first instinct is to sniff out the source.
+10 minutes later, we’ve completely torn our workspace apart and, in the futile search, created a mess that will take 10 more minutes to clean up.
 Avoid this pitfall by spritzing fragrances to cleanse the air and remove unpleasant odors that disturb your concentration.
 Detoxify the air with scented oils, dried leaves, or humidifiers.
 Your pick: your nose knows what it likes.

 6. Spruce it Up!

-You might be wary to add more clutter to your desk since you just purged it of all excess.
-But certain decorations, like plants for instance, can actually promote productivity.
+You might be wary of adding more clutter to your desk since you just purged it of all excess.
+But certain decorations, like plants, for instance, can actually promote productivity.
 Research shows that “green offices” that transplant flora and fauna into business settings nurture employees’ happiness and productivity.
-Place a single pot tall plant next to your desk or a smaller pot on top of it.
+Place a single-pot tall plant next to your desk or a smaller pot on top of it.

 7. Have a ‘To-Do’ List